KrisKasprzak/ILI9341_t3_PrintScreen/README.md

 You need not initialize and SD card or even include the SD librar, all that is done in inside the functions.

-While this library was created for the ILI9341_t3 and intended for Teensy-based MCU's, the library *may* be adaptable to other display drivers provide the driver has a method getPixel() .
-Note the driver must use the Adafruit_GFX libraries.
-To allow other display drivers, modify the lines in the .h and .cpp files to allow a different driver to be passed in.
-For example change call such as SliderH(ILI9341_t3 *disp,... to SliderH(Adafruit_RA8875 *disp,...
+While this library was created for the ILI9341_t3 and intended for Teensy-based MCU's, the library *may* be adaptable to other display drivers provide the driver has a method getPixel().
+At the time of posting, I don't know of any lib other that the ILI9341_t3.h that support the getPixel() method.

 <br>
 <br>